Life is a Journey of Escapes is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Soweto played a major role in the anti-apartheid movement, and several important landmarks are located here.

 The Hector Pieterson Memorial commemorates the students who protested the apartheid education system during the 1976 uprising.
-Seeing the famous photograph of Hector Pieterson carried through the streets is one of the most powerful reminders of that era.
+Seeing the well-known photograph of Hector Pieterson carried through the streets is a powerful reminder of that moment in history.

 Visitors also walk along Vilakazi Street, one of the only streets in the world where two Nobel Peace Prize winners once lived—Nelson Mandela and Archbishop Desmond Tutu.